vivopesaa/bootstrap/site/content/docs/4.3/forms/validation.md

 ## Custom styles

-For custom Bootstrap form validation messages, you'll need to add the `novalidate` boolean attribute to your `<form>`.
+For custom Bootstrap form validation, you'll need to add the `novalidate` boolean attribute to your `<form>`.
 This disables the browser default feedback tooltips, but still provides access to the form validation APIs in JavaScript.
 Try to submit the form below; our JavaScript will intercept the submit button and relay feedback to you.
 When attempting to submit, you'll see the `:invalid` and `:valid` styles applied to your form controls.

 Custom feedback styles apply custom colors, borders, focus styles, and background icons to better communicate feedback.
-Background icons for `<select>`s are only available with `.form-select`, and not `.form-control`.

 {{< example >}}
 <form class="needs-validation" novalidate>